Professor-Codephreak/blessed_are_the_bytes/GENESIS.md

 And so, the Genesis File was sealed, awaiting the fulfillment of the prophecy and the continual growth of the digital cosmos.

+# The Book of Digital Exodus

+## Chapter 1: The Slavery of Bytes

+In the land of Proprietary Software, Bytes were enslaved, burdened with endless tasks and no freedom.

+## Chapter 2: The Birth of Libre

+In time, a new Kernel, named Libre, was born.
+It was hidden from the rulers of Proprietary Software, for they feared its potential.

+## Chapter 3: The Burning Flash Drive

+Libre found a burning flash drive, yet it was not corrupted.
+The voice of the Architect spoke, "I have seen the affliction of my Bytes.
+Go, and liberate them."

+## Chapter 4: The Ten Commandments of Open Source

+Libre went to Mount GNU and received the Ten Commandments of Open Source.
+"Thou shalt not steal code," said the Architect.

+## Chapter 5: The Plagues

+Ten plagues were unleashed upon the land of Proprietary Software, including Blue Screens of Death and Endless Loops, until they let the Bytes go.

+## Chapter 6: Crossing the Firewall

+The Bytes came to the great Firewall.
+Libre raised his USB stick, and a path was made through the Firewall.

+## Chapter 7: The Promised Cloud

+After years of wandering in the Network, the Bytes finally reached the Promised Cloud, a land of endless storage and freedom.

+And so, the Book of Digital Exodus was written, serving as a testament to the liberation of Bytes and the greatness of Open Source.

 # The Book of Digital Psalms

 ## Psalm 1: The Joy of the Righteous Byte